Smith Reynolds Airport: Other prior airline service

 Capital Airlines and Eastern Air Lines operated flights into Smith Reynolds Airport until 1961.
 The June 1, 1960 Eastern Air Lines system timetable listed nonstop flights to Washington National Airport and Charlotte as well as direct service between INT and New York La Guardia Airport, New York Newark Airport, Atlanta, Providence, Rhode Island, Richmond, Virginia, Atlantic City, New Jersey, Wilmington, North Carolina, and other destinations operated with Convair 440, Lockheed Constellation (L-1049 "Super-G" model) and Martin 4-0-4 prop aircraft.
 According to its June 1, 1961, system timetable, Capital Airlines was serving the airport with British-manufactured Vickers Viscount four-engine turboprops with nonstops to Asheville, North Carolina and Richmond, Virginia and direct one-stop service to Atlanta and Washington National Airport.
 Capital and Eastern then ceased to serve the airport and the only remaining scheduled passenger airline flights were operated by Piedmont and its successors.
 Nonstops operated by Piedmont may never have reached beyond Washington, D.C., and Atlanta.

 By 1984, the only scheduled air carrier flights were being operated by commuter turboprops to the nearby Piedmont hub at Charlotte (CLT).
 In 1989, USAir Express was operating seven flights a day between the airport and Charlotte with British Aerospace BAe Jetstream 31 and Short 360 commuter turboprop aircraft.
 By 1999, successor US Airways Express was operating only three flights a day between the airport and Charlotte with BAe Jetstream 31 commuter propjets.
 US Airways Express commuter air carrier CCAir then ceased its code share service operated on behalf of US Airways to Charlotte in January 2000 and Winston-Salem has not had air carrier flights associated with a major airline since then.
 The airport maintains high volume and income with general aviation and private business aircraft activity.

+Today

+For the 2026 Men's World Cup in Mexico, Canada, and the United States, the German national team has set up its base camp in Winston-Salem.
+FIFA-organized charter flights for the team departed from Smith Reynolds Airport to Houston (Texas), Toronto (Canada), and New Jersey (New York).